mk12/sicp/notes/text.md

 #### Extended exercise: Rational functions

 - Rational functions are "fractions" with polynomial numerators and denominators.
-- We can use our old rational package, but we need to change a few things (like using generic `add`, `mul`, etc.).
+- We can use our rational package from [](@2.5.1), but we need to change a few things.
-- We can reduce rational functions as long as we can compute the GCD of two polynomials (which in turn uses the remainder operation on two polynomials).
+- To reduce rational functions, we need to be able to compute the GCD of polynomials, which in turn requires computing the remainder after polynomial division.
-- Problem: we end up with a GCD polynomial that has fractional coefficients.
-Solution: multiply the first argument by an _integerizing factor_.
+- To avoid fractional coefficients, we can multiply the result by an _integerizing factor_.
-- We can use our GCD procedure to reduce rational functions to lowest terms:
+- Here is our algorithm for reducing a rational function to lowest terms:
     1. Compute the integerized GCD of the numerator and denominator.
-    2. Multiply the numerator and denominator by an integerizing factor: the leading coefficient of the GCD raised to the power $1 + O_1 - O_2$, where $O_2$ is the order of the GCD and $O_1$ is the maximum of order of the numerator and the order of the denominator.
+    2. Multiply the numerator and denominator by an integerizing factor: the leading coefficient of the GCD raised to the power $1 + \max\{O_\text{N}, O_\text{D}\} - O_\text{G}$, where those constants refer to the order of the numerator, denominator, and GCD, respectively.
-    3. Divide the new numerator and new denominator by the GCD.
+    3. Divide the results of (2) by the GCD from (1).
-    4. Divide both by the GCD of all their coefficients.
+    4. Divide the results of (3) by the GCD of all their coefficients.
-- This GCD algorithm, or something like it, is at the heart of every system that does operations on rational functions.
-- This one is very slow.
-Probabilistic algorithms are faster.
+- The GCD algorithm is at the heart of every system that does operations on rational functions.
+Ours is very slow.
+Probabilistic algorithms like Zippel's are faster.

 ::: exercises
 2.93-97